 • Commit to doing the right thing.
 I’ve seen many business owners take short cuts and ultimately it takes them longer to reach the goal.

 • You spend most of your waking hours working.
-Do what you love or it is not worth doing.
+Be sure to do what you love or it is not worth doing.

 Resilient, persistent, and passionate are just a few of the adjectives which describe the characters in Planes, Trains, and Automobiles.
 Business owners can be described the same way.